dsocek/optimum-habana/examples/language-modeling/README.md

 ## GPT2/GPT-J/GPT-NeoX and causal language modeling

 The following examples fine-tune GPT-2, GPT-J-6B and GPT-NeoX-20B on WikiText-2.
-We're using the raw WikiText-2 (no tokens were replaced before the tokenization).
-The loss here is the one of causal language modeling.
+We are using the raw WikiText-2 (no tokens were replaced before the tokenization).
+The loss here is CLM (causal language modeling).

 ### Single-card Training (GPT2)